DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 Sound source not perceived as having pitch: `{WhiteNoise.ar(0.7).scope(1)}`

 The sound doesn't move smoothly from 0 -> 1 -> 0 -> -1 -> 0 in a repeated motion.
 Periodic waves are heard as pitched, aperiodic waves are not heard as pitched.
+Frequency is pitch, size of the wave or amplitude is volume.